erikstacy/Notes/github.md

 - Could leave this up to the contributor that caused the conflict, or resolve it yourself
 - Once the conflict is resolved, we can merge the pull request

+## Remotes

+- Different instances of the repo
+- You can make different remotes from other people's forks of repo so you can merge their code into yours

 ### Author and Contributors

 An author is the person who wrote an article, a contributor is everybody else who made modifications or extensions.